 Mr. Son Ngoc Thanh, Prime Minister of the Khmer Republic, was given a full ceremonial?

-Mr. Son Ngoc Thanh, Prime Minister of the Khmer Republic, was given a full ceremonial welcome when he arrived in Saigon on Tuesday (29 August) for an official visit to South Vietnam.
+Background: Mr. Son Ngoc Thanh, Prime Minister of the Khmer Republic, was given a full ceremonial welcome when he arrived in Saigon on Tuesday (29 August) for an official visit to South Vietnam.